Varun-Mehrotra/terraform-provider-deckofcards/README.md

-# terraform-provider-cards
+# terraform-provider-deckofcards
-Terraform Provider for Card Decks
+Terraform Provider for Deck of Cards using the official Deck of Cards API